 I was very interested in going over these historical displays.

-Here you can learn very quickly all that has been happening in the area for over the past hundreds of years!
+Here you can learn very quickly all that has been happening in the area for hundreds of years!

 Let’s have a look!

 Time For A San Elijo Lagoon Nature Walk!

 So today, we decided to walk around the San Elijo Lagoon Nature Trail Inner Loop, which is only .3 miles long.